nboughton/swnt/README.md

     Flags:
       -h, --help   help for new

-    Use "swntools new [command] --help" for more information about a command.
+    Use "swnt new [command] --help" for more information about a command.

 This is currently an alpha as there are a number of additions and changes to be made.